smart-on-fhir/fhir-bulk-data-docs/authorization.md

 ## Worked example

-Assume that a "bilirubin result monitoring" service has registered with the EHR's authorization server, establishing the following
+Assume that a "bilirubin result monitoring service" client has registered with the FHIR authorization server, establishing the following

  * JWT "issuer" URL: `bili_monitor`
  * OAuth2 `client_id`: `bili_monitor`
  * JWK identfier: `kid` value (see [example JWK](https://github.com/smart-on-fhir/fhir-bulk-data-docs/blob/master/sample-jwks/RS384.public.json))

-The service protects its private key from unauthorized access, use, and modification.
+The client protects its private key from unauthorized access, use, and modification.

 At runtime, when the bilirubin monitoring service wants to start monitoring some bilirubin values, it needs to obtain an OAuth 2.0 access token with the scopes `system/*.read` and `system/CommunicationRequest.write`.
-To accomplish this (see [example](https://github.com/smart-on-fhir/fhir-bulk-data-docs/blob/master/sample-jwks/authorization-example-jwks-and-signatures.ipynb)), the service must first generate a one-time-use authentication JWT with the following claims:
+To accomplish this (see [example](https://github.com/smart-on-fhir/fhir-bulk-data-docs/blob/master/sample-jwks/authorization-example-jwks-and-signatures.ipynb)), the client must first generate a one-time-use authentication JWT with the following claims:

 ##### 1. Generate a JWT to use for client authentication: